There are three common denominators in some of these discussions with business owners.

 Owners who really hadn’t thought much about the fact that they should consider selling their business, make a nice profit, and get out from under the decades-old strain and daily grind have used the “COVID experience” to take another look at their life’s work even though the thought of selling a business can be intimidating.

 Right now, owners owe it to themselves to see what their company is worth.
-Whether they decide to sell business outright and take cash to the bank; sell a portion of the business, or find a business partner and create more upside, they should know their options, especially now.
+Whether they decide to sell the business outright and take cash to the bank; sell a portion of the business, or find a business partner and create more upside, they should know their options, especially now.

 A business broker can help figure out how to exit with consideration for employees and their families, a legacy; whatever matters to them most.